Southwest Airlines Options Trading: A Deep Dive into Market Sentiment

 Volume & Open Interest Trends

-In terms of liquidity and interest, the mean open interest for Southwest Airlines options trades today is 1238.14 with a total volume of 43,523.00.
+This data can help you track the liquidity and interest for Southwest Airlines's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Southwest Airlines's big money trades within a strike price range of $22.5 to $32.5 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Southwest Airlines's whale activity within a strike price range from $15.0 to $29.0 in the last 30 days.

 |Symbol